 To remain current in its operations, and adhere to the growing needs of the animals, the Zoo initiated an expansion and renovation master plan in 1985.
 This plan saw the completion of the Wolf Woods, the Polar Bear and Sea Lion Exhibits, the Dairy Complex, and the Peck Welcome Center.

 More additions and renovations have taken place at the Milwaukee County Zoo.
 The $10.7 million primate facility is one example.
 Apes of Africa opened in 1992 and houses Western lowland gorillas and bonobos.
 The complex was designed to closely represent the West African rainforest.
 It provides the gorillas and bonobos with surroundings that are similar to their natural environment.

 In 2002, the Zoo unveiled a renovated Macaque Island outdoor habitat for the Japanese macaques.
-These lively animals have a higher mountain to climb on, more nooks and crannies to hide behind, and additional enrichment items to keep their minds active.
+These lively animals have habitat additions and additional enrichment items to help keep their minds active.

 The year 2003 marked the start of the Feline Building renovation.
 The $7.2 million project provided larger and more realistic habitats for these magnificent animals, enhancing their quality of life.
 The Florence Mila Borchert Big Cat Country was unveiled in 2005 and showcased new residents like jaguars and young African lions.